Barbados: 20th century before independence

 Prominent among these early activists was Grantley Herbert Adams, who helped found the Barbados Labour Party (BLP) in 1938.
 He became the first Premier of Barbados in 1953, followed by fellow BLP-founder Hugh Gordon Cummins from 1958 to 1961.
 A group of left-leaning politicians who advocated swifter moves to independence broke off from the BLP and founded the Democratic Labour Party (DLP) in 1955.
 The DLP subsequently won the 1961 Barbadian general election and their leader Errol Barrow became premier.

 Full internal self-government was enacted in 1961.
 Barbados joined the short-lived British West Indies Federation from 1958 to 1962, later gaining full independence on 30 November 1966.
 Errol Barrow became the country's first prime minister.

 Barbados opted to remain within the Commonwealth of Nations.

-The effect of political independence meant that the United Kingdom government ceased to having sovereignty over Barbados, Elizabeth II, instead, reigning in the country became the Queen of Barbados.
-The monarch then was represented locally by a governor-general.
+Elizabeth II became Queen of Barbados and was represented locally by a governor-general..

 Post-independence era

 The Barrow government sought to diversify the economy away from agriculture, seeking to boost industry and the tourism sector.
 Barbados was also at the forefront of regional integration efforts, spearheading the creation of CARIFTA and CARICOM.
 The DLP lost the 1976 Barbadian general election to the BLP under Tom Adams.
 Adams adopted a more conservative and strongly pro-Western stance, allowing the Americans to use Barbados as the launchpad for their invasion of Grenada in 1983.
 Adams died in office in 1985 and was replaced by Harold Bernard St. John; however, St. John lost the 1986 Barbadian general election, which saw the return of the DLP under Errol Barrow, who had been highly critical of the US intervention in Grenada.
 Barrow, too, died in office, and was replaced by Lloyd Erskine Sandiford, who remained Prime Minister until 1994.

 Owen Arthur of the BLP won the 1994 Barbadian general election, remaining prime minister until 2008.
 Arthur was a strong advocate of republicanism, though a planned referendum to replace Queen Elizabeth as Head of State in 2008 never took place.
 The DLP won the 2008 Barbadian general election, but the new Prime Minister David Thompson died in 2010 and was replaced by Freundel Stuart.
 The BLP returned to power in 2018 under Mia Mottley, who became Barbados's first female prime minister.